 Education is the best gift you can give to your children.
 But quality education costs a lot of money.
-Moreover cost of education rises steeply.
-In India it rises more steeply than in other countries.
-This chart shows the inflation in education, health and CPI.
+Moreover, the cost of education rises steeply.
+In India, it rises more steeply than in other countries.
+This chart shows the inflation in education, health, and CPI.
 As you can see, education costs rise more as compared to the other indicators.

 Image courtesy of zirconicusso at FreeDigitalPhotos.net

 – The fees in IIT for Rs.
 50000 per year in 2008.
 It increased to Rs.
 90,000 in 2013.
 In 2016, it was announced that the annual fees would be Rs.
 2,00,000.